bastibe/transplant/README.md

 ---------------

-Matlab processes end when the `Matlab` instance goes out of scope or is explicitly closed using the `close` method.
+Matlab processes end when the `Matlab` instance goes out of scope or is explicitly closed using the `exit` method.
 Alternatively, the `Matlab` class can be used as a context manager, which will properly clean up after itself.

-If you are not using the context manager or the `close` method, you will notice that some Matlab processes don't die when you expect them to die.
+If you are not using the context manager or the `exit` method, you will notice that some Matlab processes don't die when you expect them to die.
 If you are running the regular `python` interpreter, chances are that the Matlab process is still referenced to in